mm/wswp/README.md

     AUTH0_API_AUDIENCE=your-api-audience-at-auth0
     ```

+3. If you want to set up Sentry logging, populate the `SENTRY_DSN` and `SENTRY_ENVIRONMENT` variables in the same `.env` file with your DSN and environment name.
-3. Build and bring the Docker containers online: `docker-compose up`
+4. Build and bring the Docker containers online: `docker-compose up`
-4. In a separate terminal, run the database migration scripts and seed the database (only needs to be done once):
+5. In a separate terminal, run the database migration scripts and seed the database (only needs to be done once):

     ```console
     docker-compose run api flask db upgrade
     docker-compose run api flask admin seed-db
     ```

-5. That's all there is to it!
+6. That's all there is to it!
 Feel free to head over to the [frontend](https://github.com/mm/wswp-frontend) repo and follow the instructions there to get that set up, or test out the API!
-The base URL for all requests will be `localhost:8000/v1` unless you've set something up otherwise.
+The base URL for all requests will be `http://localhost:8000/v1` unless you've set something up otherwise.

 ### Without Docker